 A5.408.3.1 Enhanced construction waste reduction - Tier 1.
-Divert to recycle or salvage at least 65 percent of nonhazardous construction and demolition waste generated || at the site.
+Divert to recycle or salvage at least 65 percent of nonhazardous construction and demolition waste gener-

-A5.408.3.1.1 Enhanced construction waste reduction - Tier 2 [BSC].
-Divert to recycle or salvage at least 80
+A5.408.3.1.1 Enhanced construction waste reduction - Tier 2.
+Divert to recycle or salvage at least 80 < percent of nonhazardous construction and demolition waste generated at the site.